Meybod: Population

 At the time of the 2006 National Census, the city's population was 58,295 in 15,703 households.
 The following census in 2011 counted 66,907 people in 19,153 households.
 The 2016 census measured the population of the city as 80,712 people in 23,986 households.

 Historical monuments

 Narin Castle

 This building, which in colloquial language is called Narenj Castle, is one of the most important relics of the province, dating back to the period before the advent of Islam in Iran, and has been recorded as one of the national buildings.
 This ancient castle was constructed on the top of Galeen hill and overlooks the city.
 It seems that upper floors of the building have been reconstructed and belong to the Islamic era.
 It may have been constructed during the period of the Mozaffarids or the Safavids.
 A section of the building was destroyed in the course of road construction during the reign of Reza Shah Pahlavi.

-Education

-University of Meybod

-Meybod University was established in 1995 and offers courses and programs for bachelor's, master's, and doctorates in several fields of study.
-This institution of higher education has a selective admission policy based on entrance exams, academic records, and past grades of students.
-International students can apply for registration.
-It also offers students scholarships, study abroad and exchange programs, online courses and distance learning opportunities, as well as administrative services.